liminovna/prep-for-exam-pytest/README.md

-# i hi there
+# hi there

-this is my attempt at pytest
+here's my attempt at pytest